headlines-toolkit/ht-authentication-repository/README.md

 *   **Password Reset:** Handle password reset requests.
 *   **Authentication State Management:** Stream authentication state changes.

-## Architecture

-This package follows the Headlines Toolkit architectural principles, specifically the Repository pattern.
-It acts as an intermediary between the application's business logic (BLoCs) and the data layer (represented by `ht_authentication_client`).

 ## Dependencies

 *   `flutter`: Flutter SDK.